-- All data stored in OneDrive for Business should be relevant to the user's role - All data that needs to be shared across teams/groups must be stored in SharePoint - Data should be stored in line with the retention schedule and deleted when no longer required - The sharing of files to third parties is permitted however this should only be done for valid business purpose, and approved by the relevant Information Asset Owner (, the basic configuration to facilitate this is supported by the ICT Service Desk
+• All data stored in OneDrive for Business should be relevant to the user's role

+- All data that needs to be shared across teams/groups must be stored in SharePoint - Data should be stored in line with the retention schedule and deleted when no longer required - Managers are listed as SharePoint site owners, and they are responsible for providing and revoking access to staff when required in line with the Starters, Movers and Leavers policy in Appendix A. - Employees can also be delegated Owner permissions to a SharePoint site if a manager has granted that permission.
+Any owner of a SharePoint site is responsible for the administration of permissions to that sites data. - The sharing of files to trusted third parties is permitted however this should only be done for valid business purposes, the basic configuration of this is supported by the ICT Service Desk however the Site Owner is responsible for providing and revoking access to the data within the site.